Tulip-Dev/tulip/doc/user/functions.rst

 2. The file encoding selection menu: this drop down menu provides a list of encoding schemes for the characters in the text file.
 We use a standard UTF-8 in this example as the files does not contain any special character.

-3. The data orientation: this check-box allows the user to invert rows and columns i.e to treat rows as columns and columns as rows in next steps.
+3. The data orientation: this check box allows the user to invert rows and columns i.e to treat rows as columns and columns as rows in next steps.

+4. If checked, a check box allows the user to specify the number of lines to be ignored at the beginning of the file.

-4. The separator selector: this field allows the user to define the characters used to separate data value fields within each row.
+5. The separator selector: this field allows the user to define the characters used to separate data value fields within each row.
 Select a separator in the list or input a custom separator.
 For the nodes file, the separator is ";".
 If a duplication of the separators is possible, you can check the "merge consecutive separators" box.

-5. The text delimiter selector: this field allows the user to define the characters used as start and end delimiter for data value fields.
+6. The text delimiter selector: this field allows the user to define the characters used as start and end delimiter for data value fields.
 Select a delimiter in the list or input a custom one and press the [Enter] key to validate your input.
 Separated value files often additionally define a character used to indicate the start and end of a data element which should be considered as a single text entry.
 This strategy allows the inclusion of text entries which include the value separator.

   For example, a file, which is structured as a comma separated value file, could use the double quotation mark to delimit text values and would then be able to include text values such as: 	'Zoe, Mark, Sally'.

+7. The character used as decimal mark when specifying decimal numbers: '.' or ','.

-6. The preview area : this area displays a preview of the file as it will be interpreted with the current settings.
+8. The preview area : this area displays a preview of the file as it will be interpreted with the current settings.

 You can click on "Next" to access to the following panel.